smohiuddin/muslim.finance/README.md

 5. Set goals for what you need (house, tuition)
 6. Invest.
 See our investment strategy.

-### Keys to Investing
+### :key: Keys to Investing
 1. Decide your Islamic principles and stick with them.
 2. Keep it simple and to what you know.
 3. Long term rather than short term.

 ### Balancing Investments
-> Many focus only on the stock market when thinking about investing.
+Many focus only on the stock market when thinking about investing.
 Consider investing in other avenues such has real estate.

 *Stock Market*